-The Jackson State Writing Center, located on the first floor of the Library, offers students the opportunity to work on their writing, one-on-one, with a trained Writing Consultant.
+The Jackson State Writing Center, located on the first floor of the Library, offers students the opportunity to work on their writing, oneon-one, with a trained Writing Consultant.
 The Writing Consultants are hired from across the curriculum and can assist students at all stages of the writing process, regardless of subject!

-The Writing Center specializes in many areas, including:
+The Writing Center specializes in many areas, including, brainstorming, outlining, drafting, citations, revising, styles (i.e. MLA, APA, Chicago, Turabian, etc.), resumes, and college/job applications.

-- Brainstorming

-- Outlining

-- Drafting

-- Citations

-- Revising

-- Styles (i.e. MLA, APA, Chicago, Turabian, etc.)

-- Resumes

-- College/Job Applications

 The Writing Center offers "in-person appointments" and opportunities to work with consultants online from the comfort of home through our "online appointments."

-To sign up, stop by the Center, call us at (731) 425-8848, or make an appointment online at tutortrac.jscc.edu.
+Online paper submission is available at https:// jwebdata2.jscc.edu/writing-center/ To sign up, stop by the Center, call us at (731) 425-8848, or make an appointment online at tutortrac.jscc. edu.